How to make Sweet Potato Nachos?

 Why cheese and avocado?
 Because those are the best toppings for sweet potato nachos!

 I love Sweet Potato Nachos — absolutely adore.
 The crunch of the chips, the gooeyness of the cheese, the perfectly harmonious meshing of the flavours… be still my pounding heart.

 But I also love to eat healthy [most of the time], meaning that I had to say goodbye to my habit of eating cheese and chips for lunch 4 times a week and find a better alternative.

 Enter baked sweet potato rounds.

 Have I mentioned they’re perfection?
-And a great alternative to chips?
-They may not provide the same kind of crunch, but they do have a pillowy quality that’s absolutely to die for; and they have no problem supporting a healthy helping of cheese…
+And a great alternative to regular potato chips?
+They may not provide the same kind of crunch, but they do have a pillow quality that’s absolutely to die for; and they have no problem supporting a healthy helping of cheese…

 But let’s talk toppings, since we know that’s where all the fun is.

 I have to confess that, while I love Mexican, I’m an absolute wimp when it comes too hot and spicy foods.
 Anything beyond mild salsa is more than I can handle, and don’t even talk to me about cayenne and jalapeños unless you want to send me running full tilt in the opposite direction — it’s that bad.

 I’m also a wimp when it comes to horror movies, but that’s neither here nor there.